 Pico Iyer on Counting the Cats in Zanzibar

 Out at sea, seasoned mariners are riding the waves like rodeo champions as the waves send their small boats rocking from side to side, the winds so strong they knock the heavy glass on my seaside table over.
-Just below, on the beach, a flock of saffron-scarved schoolgirls, seven or eight years old, trails past, guided by a regal young teacher in jet-black cloak and scarlet turban.
+Just below, on the beach, a flock of saffron-scarved schoolgirls, 7 or 8 years old, trails past, guided by a regal young teacher in jet-black cloak and scarlet turban.
 The House of Wonders along the waterfront may be under reconstruction now, but inside the Old Fort you can see the grassy expanse where movies are projected every July in the Festival of the Dhow Countries.
-Everywhere are words—“amber” and “musk” and “myrrh”—that seem to belong to a long ago world.
+Everywhere are words — “amber” and “musk” and “myrrh” — that seem to belong to a long ago world.

 As I wander the maze-y backstreets in the sweltering morning, I keep glimpsing cats darting between stalls, on the lookout for crumbs, scrawny but fearless.
 A sign at the Old Fort asks for blankets and food to support them; elsewhere, a flyer offers kittens and puppies for anyone to adopt.
 I think of the home-made zoo I passed at the northern tip of the island, near Nungwi village, in whose doorway I could see nothing but six kittens playing in the shade.

-My deathbed isn’t close, I hope, but it’s true about those sunsets: an Englishman on board the Silver Whisper, after traveling the Indian Ocean for thirty-five years, tells me he’ll never forget the colors in the sky he saw on his first trip to Zanzibar, twenty-two years before.
+My deathbed isn’t close, I hope, but it’s true about those sunsets: An Englishman on board the Silver Whisper, after traveling the Indian Ocean , tells me he’ll never forget the colors in the sky he saw on his first trip to Zanzibar, 22 years before.
 I don’t even try to count the cats I saw on a single morning in Stone Town.
 But I’m tempted to call out to Thoreau, “Henry!
-It is worth going round the world–to have your sense of possibility expanded.
+It is worth going round the world to have your sense of possibility expanded.
 Zanzibar has wonders Massachusetts could hardly guess at!”

-Pico Iyer is the author of 16 books, translated into 23 languages, on subjects ranging from Revolutionary Cuba to mystical Islam, globalism to the Dalai Lama.
-For over 30 years he has been a regular contributor to The New York Times, the Los Angeles Times, Harper’s Magazine and more than 250 other periodicals.
-A lecturer aboard Silversea’s World Cruise in 2019 and 2022, his latest book, The Half Known Life in Search of Paradise, was published in January 2023.
+Pico Iyer is the author of 16 books, translated into 23 languages, on subjects as diverse as Revolutionary Cuba and mystical Islam, globalism and the Dalai Lama.
+For more than 30 years, he has been a regular contributor to The New York Times, the Los Angeles Times, Harper’s Magazine and more than 250 other periodicals.
+He has been a lecturer aboard Silversea’s World Cruise in 2019 and 2022.
+His most recent book, The Half Known Life in Search of Paradise, was published in January 2023.